 Today, the 80+-year-old landmark nabe (neighbourhood) cinema has an atmosphere that harkens back to yesteryear.
-It features the occasional blockbuster along with foreign films and documentaries.
+It features the occasional blockbuster, along with foreign films and documentaries.
 Visit the Kingsway Theatre website for more information.

 Kingsway Neighbourhood History

 In the early 1900s, Robert Home Smith purchased vast amounts of land on each side of the Humber River.
 His company mapped out thirteen subdivisions based on the ‘garden city movement’ method.
-This was an urban planning method where communities are surrounded by green space and contain balanced areas of residences, industry and agriculture.
+This was an urban planning method where communities are surrounded by green space and contained balanced areas of residences, industry and agriculture.

 Kingsway Theatre Photos